 It takes a tenth of a second to form an impression from a stranger.
 Similarly, a lot can be said from the first line of a manuscript, and my opening is no exception.
 It immediately illustrates two major mistakes I made:

-“The first thing that comes to my mind when I open my eyes is that afterlife is overrated.”
+“The first thing that comes to my mind is that afterlife is overrated.”

 First, I wrote it in first person and present tense.
 To put it mildly, this is not the preferred choice for most people: